BEZIA-EEA/EasyMile_shrd_ptr/README.md

 # EasyMile_shrd_ptr
 C++ shared pointer implementation

+# Operating systsem
+this libraray is developed and tested under the Linux Manjaro 19.0 distubition.

-# compling
+# Compling

 cd build

 cmake ..

-# unit tests
+# Unit tests

-to run the unit tests it recommended to use Qt creator and open the file "shrd_ptr_test/CMakeListes.txt" as a new project
+to run unit tests, it is recommended to use Qt creator and to open the file "shrd_ptr_test/CMakeListes.txt" as a new project.